 Inhibition in the glomerular layer of the olfactory bulb and its modification by learning.

-Advanced research topics – Students will focus on developing their research skills to support the laboratory or other research or enquiry-based activities undertaken in their extended research project.
+Advanced research topics (30 credits) – Students will focus on developing their research skills to support the laboratory or other research or enquiry-based activities undertaken in their extended research project.
 The module aims to develop student’s critical analysis of published research and to prepare them for a career in a research environment.
 It will also expose students to current research trends in neuroscience, and to leading researchers in the field.

-Extended research project – Students will choose an independent project of interest.
+Extended research project (90 credits) – Students will choose an independent project of interest.
 They will be mentored by one of the world leading academics in their field and will conduct an individual extended research or enquiry-based project.
 This will also incorporate experience of working as part of a team in a research environment and interacting with research scientists.

 Throughout your degree you will benefit from a range of opportunities to expand your intellectual horizons outside or within your subject area.